Long Island Paternity Lawyer

 - Paternity can be established through the issuance of a court order.
 By issuing a court order, involved parties generally must submit to a DNA test to establish paternity of the child in question unless a finding of paternity is consented to by all parties.
 People generally seek out a court order when the identity of the father is uncertain.

 In some cases, a man may believe he is the father of a child, but the mother will deny this claim or prohibit the alleged father from seeing his child.
-In these cases, it is in the man's best interest to hire one of our Long Island family law lawyers.
-We can inform the client of his rights, request a paternity court order, and represent the client during child custody and child support legal proceedings.
+In these cases, it is in the man's best interest to hire one of our family law lawyers in Great Neck.
+We can inform the client of his rights, request a paternity court order, and represent the client during any legal proceedings regarding child custody and child support.

-Discuss your legal options by contacting our Long Island family law attorneys for a first consultation today.
+Discuss your legal options by contacting our Long Island paternity lawyers for a first consultation today.
 We are passionate about protecting the rights of all family members.